WizardMantis441/funkin-java/README.md

 like if there's something i'm overlooking lmk but don't rewrite the whole thing

 TODO:
-    - Ask how to install java-simple library bc help
+- play inst (and optional voices) track(s), move conductor songPosition to inst pos

+## CREDITS
-    - Conductor Class
+- Ne_Eo
-    - Notes
+- Swordcube
-    - Input System
+- Srt
-    - DONE (show teacher and look cool)
+- Yoshman29 (for like 3 seconds)